James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

 (fog ratio 0.14-0.45 across all 22 BNs; crosstalk ratio 0.19-0.56.)
 The classes are already merged *before* the BN ever operates on them.
-A BN (scale + shift per channel) cannot re-separate classes that arrive with near-identical means — it has no rotational/class-specific freedom.
+A BN (scale + shift per channel) cannot re-separate classes that arrive with near-identical means;
+it has no rotational/class-specific freedom.
 The information to separate classes is gone at the BN *input*.